igudgz/storeApi/README.md

 # storeAPI

- A project created for the end of module 4 of Resília Educação, it was made to simulate a system of stores in a dental companies.
+ A project created for the end of module 4 of Resília Educação, it was made to simulate a system of stores in a dental companies, the stores are composed by ID, CNPJ, ADDRESS, STORE EMAIL, STORE PHONE and the number of employees (HEADCOUNT).

 ## Project start